The #1 Most Underrated Quality in an Entrepreneur

 Sam Parr

-therapy and hypnotherapy yeah like I've spent so much time and money to like figure out the root cause and how to overcome this all from like a a 60 second interaction with my brother where he was a kid too he was being innocent and just messing with me ain't that crazy how like the things that happen as a kid can like impact everything
+**Therapy and hypnotherapy.** I've spent so much time and money trying to figure out the root cause and how to overcome this.
+It all came from a 60-second interaction with my brother when he was a kid too.
+He was being innocent and just messing with me.
+Ain't that crazy how the things that happen as a kid can impact everything?

 Shaan Puri